cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 facing <orientation>
 ```

-e.g. `@conveyor at (2, 4) facing west`.
+e.g., `@conveyor at (2, 4) facing west`.

-The cardinal directions are related to the coordinate system of the schematic, i.e. conveyor facing east is moving
+The cardinal directions are related to the coordinate system of the schematic, i.e., conveyor facing east is moving
 items from left to right.

 ## Block configuration